-I had a problem today which made me think that I needed to replace the
+I had a problem today which made me think that I needed to replace the motor on my ML7.

 Irrespective of this problem I have often thought about replacing the